 The loss of a loved one is a life-altering event.
 It is made even worse if the surviving family members feel that this death could have been prevented.
 The family is left dealing with the emotional grief of such a loss; if the deceased was a parent or provider, relatives might also be faced with a real and immediate financial crisis.

-During this time of crisis, the last thing the survivors might be thinking about is hiring a wrongful death lawyer.
+During this time of crisis, the last thing the survivors might be thinking about is hiring a wrongful death attorney.
 However, it is crucial to get an experienced law firm with a proven track record on the case, investigating the facts — immediately, before evidence is lost and witnesses or documents disappear.
 We have been winning cases for our clients in Saint Louis and around the country for more than 40 years.
 Schedule a free case evaluation so that we can determine your best path forward.